xiopt/Tachidesk-Sorayomi/README.md

 - Viewing chapter updates

 ### Fork Enhancements
-- **On Deck Page**: Track and display manga with ongoing reading progress
+- **On Deck Page**:
+  - Track and display manga with ongoing reading progress
+  - Quickly resume reading from where you left off
+  - Automatically track all manga you're currently reading
+  - Easily see your reading progress for each manga
 - **Enhanced Reader**:
   - Improved continuous reading experience
   - Reliable progress tracking (even when exiting quickly)